-Servant Life offers to book all airfare through our travel agency.
-If you're traveling in a group, everyone on your team must travel together.
-We book group airline tickets and cannot accommodate special requests for different individual flights.
-Due to commitments to our missionaries to have groups there on set dates, trip dates are not flexible.
+Servant Life will book all airfare through our travel agency.
+If you're traveling in a group, everyone on your team should travel together.
+We book group airline tickets and cannot always accommodate special requests for different individual flights, but please ask us if you have exceptions and we will see how we can help.
+Due to commitments to our missionaries to have groups there on set dates, trip dates may not be flexible.
 Once a ticket has been purchased in your name, it must be paid for regardless of circumstances.
 All tickets are non-refundable and non-transferable.